Sheffield Island Light

 Sheffield Island Light is a historic lighthouse located at the southern end of the Norwalk Islands in Norwalk, Connecticut.
 It marks the west side of the mouth of the Norwalk River on northern Long Island Sound.

+History

 The island, at the time known as "White Island", was purchased by Captain Robert Sheffield in 1804 for $6000.
 In 1826 Gershom Smith, Sheffield's son in law, sold 4 of the island's 53 acre at the southwest point to the United States government for the purpose of building a lighthouse.
 Smith would serve as the first keeper for the light which was completed in 1828.
 At the time the island was known as Smith Island.
 The first light originally ran on oil.